gavinyork/zephyr3d/site/web/en/intro.md

 # Introduction

-Zephyr3d is a browser-based 3D rendering framework primarily composed of two sets of APIs.
+Zephyr3d is a 3D rendering framework for browsers, developed in TypeScript.
+It primarily consists of two sets of APIs: the Device API and the Scene API.

 ## Device API